SorenSeeberg/MrDatabase/README.md

 ### Create a Database

-When creating an instance of MrDatabase, it will see if the database already exists.
+When creating an instance of MrDatabase, it will check if the path points to an existing sqlite .db file.
 If it does not, it will create it.

 ```python
 from mr_database import MrDatabase